Wednesday, Nov 24, 2021

 The not guilty verdict last week of Kyle Rittenhouse, who killed two White people and injured another one attending a Black Lives Matter protest, and the civil trial ending today with organizers of the Unite the Right Rally being found liable and now must pay $26 million in damages to those injured and killed as a result or their hateful 2017 rally in Charlottesville, show we still have a long way to go.
 Intimidation tactics of vigilante civilians carrying weapons and police responding forcefully to citizens protesting threaten the very heart of our First Amendment rights to peacefully assemble, freedom of speech, and to petition the Government for a redress of grievances.

-Social Workers must be aware, engaged, and vigilant in lifting the voices of marginalized people and calling out injustices, and work to
+Social Workers must be aware, engaged, and vigilant in lifting the voices of marginalized people and calling out injustices, and work to address the structural inequities that get in the way of us all moving toward living in a more just and supportive society.

 Dr. Scott D. Ryan